nervosnetwork/rfcs/rfcs/0052-extensible-udt/0052-extensible-udt.md

 The `lock` field included in `XudtData` will not be used by the xUDT script.
 It is reserved for lock script specific data for current cells.

-An extension script will first need to first locate the index it resides in xUDT args, then look for the data for the current extension script at the same index in `data` field of `XudtData` structure.
+An extension script should first locate the index it resides in xUDT args, then look for the data for the current extension script at the same index in `data` field of `XudtData` structure.